cran-task-views/MachineLearning/MachineLearning.md

     Alternative decompositions of predictions are implemented in `r pkg("lime")` and `r pkg("iBreakDown")`.

+-   *Performance evaluation*: `r pkg(mlr3measures)`, `r pkg(yardstick)`, `r pkg(MLmetrics)` and `r pkg(SLmetrics)` provide a wide array of classification, regression and clustering metrics for machine learning tasks. mlr3measures is a part of the mlr3verse framework, yardstick is built with tidyverse for the tidymodels framework.
+MLmetrics and SLmetrics are standalone packages built in base 'R' and 'C++', respectively.

 ### Links
 -   [MLOSS: Machine Learning Open Source Software](http://www.MLOSS.org/)